 However, a diagnosis of bipolar disorder can occur later in life, too.
 The causes are not clear but might involve genetic factors, as bipolar disorder can run in families.

-The condition occurs in men and women alike but may present differently in each.
+The condition occurs in men and women alike but may

 This article looks at the symptoms of the condition for women and how to treat it.

 Some symptoms of bipolar disorder are the same in men and women, while others are more gender-specific.